joeyoc27/joc-portfolio/src/content/product/growth-experimentation.md

 ---
 title: 'Onboarding Sign-up: Growth Experimentation'
-description: 'A/B Tests to grow the top of the onboarding funnel.'
+description: 'A/B tests to optimize the top of the onboarding funnel.'
 pubDate: '2023 - 2025'
 heroImage: '/blog-placeholder-2.jpg'
 ---